Marijuana in the Workplace

 - Decriminalize marijuana, meaning penalties for possession and use of small amounts of marijuana may be reduced

 In 1996, California became the first state to legalize medical marijuana.
-Now medical marijuana is legal in 24 states and the District of Columbia.
+Now medical marijuana is legal in 30 states and the District of Columbia.
 However, a few states have now legalized recreational marijuana use.
-As of August 2017, Alaska, California, the District of Columbia, Colorado, Maine, Massachusetts, Nevada, Oregon and Washington have passed laws allowing recreational marijuana use.
+As of October 2018 Alaska, California, Colorado, the District of Columbia, Maine, Massachusetts, Nevada, Oregon, Vermont and Washington have passed laws allowing recreational marijuana use.